Exhibit A: The Blog

 There’s an expression in the United States (Western World?) that goes along the lines of “No comments from the peanut gallery.”
 Historically, the “peanut gallery” was the cheapest row of a vaudeville/entertainment complex and, as such, would occasionally be bought by rowdy individuals who would heckle and tease the entertainer, sometimes with peanuts (The Straight Dope has a write-up on it).

-I realize that, as a lowly undergraduate and general youngin’, my thoughts on certain matters pertaining to disability and mental health will be regarded by some as being “from the peanut gallery.”
+I realize that my thoughts on certain matters pertaining to disability and mental health will be regarded by some as being “from the peanut gallery.”
 Maybe I can’t afford to sit where the PhD’s and acclaimed spokespeople sit just yet, but I hope that my comments provide you with something of value.
 Like pecans.

 Pecans are high in Omega 3s and other healthy fats, which are good for your brain.
 I hope that this blog, too, will be good for your brain.
 Pecans are also a decent source of amino acids and, thus, protein, which gives you energy.
 I hope that this blog can energize you to think and, heck, maybe to act.
 Pecans are also a source of comfort for many, whether baked into a pecan pie or mixed into a sugary praline or roasted and seasoned.
 I know that this blog is no homemade pie or praline, but I hope that it can provide a bit of warmth and sweetness anyways.